AlfredssonErik/fighter-lens/README.md

 For this to work we need to access UFC fighter data.
 This is done with the scraper that can be found on [https://github.com/AlfredssonErik/ufc-scraper](https://github.com/AlfredssonErik/ufc-scraper).
 The server runs on port 4000 and the ufc-fighter-lens is already using a proxy set up for development on this port.

-Just run the server and the ufc-fighter-lens and you can view the result on [http://localhost:3000](http://localhost:3000)
+Just run the server and the fighter-lens and you can view the result on [http://localhost:3000](http://localhost:3000)

 ## Available Scripts